Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Evaluation Metrics

 where TP, TN, FP, FN denote true-positive, true-negative, false-positive, and false-negative, respectively.
-To get the binary mask, a set of thresholds ranging from $0$ to $255$ is applied, each of which produces a pair of Precision/Recall value to form a PR curve for describing model performance.
+A set of thresholds ([$0\!-\!255$]) is applied to {binarize} the prediction.
+Each threshold produces a pair of precision/recall values to form a PR curve for describing model performance.

-\textbullet~\textbf{F-measure~\cite{achanta2009frequency}} comprehensively considers both Precision and Recall by computing the weighted harmonic mean:
+\textbullet~\textbf{F-measure~\cite{achanta2009frequency}} comprehensively considers both precision and recall by computing the weighted harmonic mean:

-$\beta^2$ is empirically set to $0.3$~\cite{achanta2009frequency} to emphasize more on precision.
-Instead of reporting the whole F-measure plot, some methods directly use the \emph{maximal} $F_\beta$ values from the plot, and some others use an adaptive threshold~\cite{achanta2009frequency}, \ie, twice the mean value of the predicted saliency map, to generate the binary saliency map and report the corresponding \emph{mean F}-measure value.
+Empirically, $\beta^2$ is set to $0.3$~\cite{achanta2009frequency} to {put more emphasis} on precision.
+Instead of plotting the whole F-measure curve, some methods only report \emph{maximal} $F_\beta$, or {binarize} the~predicted saliency map by an adaptive threshold, \ie, twice the mean value of the saliency prediction, and report \emph{mean F}.